Types of Unemployment

 - Demand Deficient

 The ten are types of employment different people are experiencing.
 Everyone has its own category.
 In this article, we will discuss them in detail and know what is the real cause of each of the unemployment type.

 1. Cyclical Unemployment

-When the demand for commodities or services reduces due to decrease in demand workers in such jobs will become unemployed.
+When the demand for commodities or services reduces due to a decrease in demand workers in such jobs will become unemployed.
 This is known as cyclical unemployment.
 A perfect example of cyclical unemployment is when the demand for furniture is low due to reduced low customer demand.
 Many furniture makers will become cyclically unemployed.
-Or when the demand for houses decreases due to cost of construction this means many masonry workers will become unemployed.
+Or when the demand for houses decreases due to the cost of construction this means many masonry workers will become unemployed.
 In addition, this type of unemployment is brought by a decrease in demand for goods and services.

 2. Natural Unemployment